The New York LLC Transparency Act

 New York Beneficial Ownership Information Reporting

-The NYLTA requires domestic and foreign LLCs to report their beneficial owner information to the state, including the owners’:
+The NYLLCTA requires LLCs formed outside of the US to report their company applicant and beneficial owner information to the state, including the owners’:

 - Full legal name